 What many people do wrong with their thermostats in winter

-The result is that homeowners move the thermostat up and down throughout the day, putting it at a high setting, then dropping it to a lower one when they become too hot.
+The result is that homeowners move the thermostat up and down throughout the day, putting it in a high setting, then dropping it to a lower one when they become too hot.
 This creates a lot of wasteful operations.
-Not only does it make the heater stay on for longer periods of time, it increases the amount of heat lost to the outdoors.
+Not only does it make the heater stay on for longer periods, but it also increases the amount of heat lost to the outdoors.
 The hotter inside, the quicker the heat moves outdoors.
 Maintaining a steady lower temperature means a heating system that doesn’t run as often and a home that isn’t losing excessive heat to the outside.

 Ideal thermostat settings for winter